leonwanghui/ms-backend-wasm/wasm-graphcompiler-tvm/README.md

 ## Motivation

-After finishing [wasm-kernelcompiler-tvm](../wasm-kernelcompiler-tvm/README.md) prototype, we found that directly generating generic kernels may not give the best performance for deployment, as the compilation approach takes a lot of shape specialization and fusions.
+After finishing [wasm-kernelcompiler-tvm](../wasm-kernelcompiler-tvm/README.md) MVP, we found that directly generating generic kernels may not give the best performance for deployment, as the compilation approach takes a lot of shape specialization and fusions.
 Therefore, we are working on adding [TVM Relay](https://tvm.apache.org/docs/dev/relay_intro.html) support in the short term.

 ## Framework Landscape